GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/modeltoedge.md

 Where:

 * `MEMBERSHIP` was defined in the previous sections and contains the name of the ABM cluster where you want to deploy the model container.
+The default value is `anthos-server`.

 The output should be similar to this: